 - 2 cloves garlic

-- 1 cup napa cabbage kimchi (drained; over-fermented (sour) kimchi is ideal for making fried rice, but if you’re using fresh (non-sour) kimchi, you could add a little bit of vinegar to juice up the flavor.)
+- 1 cup napa cabbage kimchi (drained; use over-fermented (sour) kimchi; or substitute fresh (non-sour) kimchi and add a bit of vinegar for a tangy flavor)

-- 2 Tbsp kimchi juice (drained from jar) (if you don’t have enough kimchi juice, season with salt; otherwise salt is not necessary.)
+- 2 Tbsp kimchi juice (drained from jar) (if you don’t have enough juice, add salt to season the fried rice)

 - 2 tsp gochujang (Korean chili paste)